 There are also scholarships out there that aren’t affiliated any specific academic institute (the Burger King James W. McLamore WHOPPER Scholarship for example), so once you’ve exhausted your college list, try casting a wider net.
 Here are just some of the scholarships I discovered after a few minutes of online research:

 - Coca-Cola Scholars Foundation

 Well, Magooshers, that’s all for now.
-Before you go any further, make sure to check out 3 Best Places to Look For College Scholarships.
+Before you go any further, make sure to check out our article on the 3 Best Places to Look For College Scholarships.
 Happy scholarship hunting!

 Editor’s Note: This post was originally published in August 2016 and has been updated for freshness, accuracy, and comprehensiveness.

 More from Magoosh

 Thomas spent four years teaching high school English, social studies, and ACT preparation in Middle Tennessee.
 Now living in Northern California, he is excited to share his knowledge and experience with Magoosh's readers.
 In his spare time Thomas enjoys writing short fiction and hiking in the Sonoma foothills.

 Magoosh blog comment policy: To create the best experience for our readers, we will approve and respond to comments that are relevant to the article, general enough to be helpful to other students, concise, and well-written! :) If your comment was not approved, it likely did not adhere to these guidelines.
 If you are a Premium Magoosh student and would like more personalized service, you can use the Help tab on the Magoosh dashboard.
 Thanks!